French Cooking Terms Deciphered

 Directly translated as ‘outside the (main) work’, meaning hors d’oeuvres are small bites served before a meal.

 Refers to a knife cut, where vegetables are cut into thick batons.
 Frozen vegetables are often cut into a jardiniere.
+See more about knife skills here.

 Essentially a sauce made from the pan juices that come from cooking meat.
 They are refined and then lightly thickened with cornstarch or arrowroot.

 Refers to a knife cut of about 0.5 cm.
+See our Guide to Mise en Place here.

 A classic French dessert made of thin puff pastry.
 It directly translates to ‘a thousand layers’.